robbakeruk/Weather/README.md

 #####Allow the user to choose which measurement unit they want results displayed in (mph, kph, Celsius, Fahrenheit).

-Achieved by adding radio button controls in UI to select unit of measurement
+Achieved by adding radio button controls in UI to select unit of measurement.
+Made a call to do conversion to all units despite what user selects in UI - simplifies interface as don't need to pass the unit to the service, just need to bind to the correct value in UI

 #####Allow for more APIs to be easily added in the future.

 Created an object to manage registration of service (WeatherServiceStore).
 Iterate over a collection of services and call common repository.
-Have made an assumption that future api calls will follow a similar url pattern
+Have made an assumption that future api calls will follow a similar url pattern e.g. the WeatherRepository assumes location is part of the url.

 #####Handle one or more of the APIs being down or being slow to respond.